+WHOLE SCHOOL POLICY & PROCEDURES

 CHILD PROTECTION & SAFEGUARDING POLICY

 Mission Statement

 'The Lord God requires of us that we should help others whenever we can, always make the right choices and be the best that we can be in everything that we do'.

-Approved by: Governing Board Date: Autumn Term 2022
+Approved by: Governing Board Date: Autumn 23

-Last reviewed on: September 2022
+Last reviewed on: September 2023

-Next review due by: October 2023
+Next review due by: October 2024

 Contents

-1. Aims 4

-2. Legislation and statutory guidance 4
+1. Underpinning legislation and statutory guidance 4

+2. Aims 5

-3. Definitions 5
+3. Definitions 6

 4. Equality statement 6

-5. Roles and responsibilities 6
+5. Roles and responsibilities 7

 6. Confidentiality 10

-7. Recognising abuse and taking action 10
+7. Recognising abuse and taking action 11

-8. Online safety and the use of mobile technology 22
+8. Online safety and the use of mobile technology 20

-9. Notifying parents or carers 23
+9. Notifying parents or carers 22

-10. Pupils with special educational needs, disabilities or health issues 24
+10. Pupils with special educational needs, disabilities or health issues 23

-11. Pupils with a social worker 24
+11. Pupils with a social worker 23

-12. Looked-after and previously looked-after children 25
+12. Looked-after and previously looked-after children 23

-13. Complaints and concerns about school safeguarding policies 25
+13. Complaints and concerns about school safeguarding policies 24

-14. Record-keeping 25
+14. Record-keeping 24

-15. Training 26
+15. Training 25

-16. Monitoring arrangements 28
+16. Monitoring arrangements 27

-17. Links with other policies 28
+17. Links with other policies 27

-Appendix 1: types of abuse 29
+Appendix 1: types of abuse 28

-Appendix 2: safer recruitment and DBS checks - policy and procedures 31
+Appendix 2: safer recruitment and DBS checks - policy and procedures 29

-Appendix 3: allegations of abuse made against staff 35
+Appendix 3: allegations of abuse made against staff 33

-Appendix 4: specific safeguarding issues 42
+Appendix 4: specific safeguarding issues 40

 School and local key contacts

-ROLE NAME CONTACT DETAILS Designated safeguarding lead (DSL) Tracy Logan Stt01@scrchs.com Jenny Waft Anna Allport Catherine Harrison Jenny Waft: stjw07@scrchs.com Deputy DSLs Anna Allport: staa01@scrchs.com Catherine Harrison: stch03@scrchs.com Chair of governors David Conlon Safeguarding link governor Geraldine Cockcroft Local authority designated Louise Hurst 0300 3030350 officer (LADO) for allegations against professionals Louise.hurst@rochdale.gov.uk Education safeguarding Claire Heap 01706 925179 officer Claire.heap@rochdale.gov.uk EHASH Multi agency complex early help and safeguarding hub 0300 303 0440 LA Prevent officer Muhammad Abdulaleem 01706 926437 muhammad.abdulaleem@rochdale.gov.uk Headteacher for the virtual school Christopher Tyler 01706 925209 christopher.tyler@rochdale.gov.uk and that the best interests of the child are paramount.
-As everyone who comes into contact with children and their families has a vital role to play, this policy has been developed to provide a shared understanding of expectations.

-1. Aims

-At St Cuthbert's RC High School we recognise that safeguarding and promoting the welfare of children is everybody's responsibility

-We maintain an attitude that 'it could happen here' where safeguarding is concerned therefore, the school aims to ensure that:

-- > Appropriate action is taken in a timely manner to safeguard and promote children's welfare - > All staff are aware of their statutory responsibilities with respect to safeguarding - > Staff are properly training in recognising and reporting safeguarding issues
+ROLE NAME CONTACT DETAILS

+Designated safeguarding lead (DSL) Tracy Logan STTL01@scrchs.com

+Jenny Waft Anna Allport Jenny Waft: stjw07@scrchs.com

+Deputy DSLs Catherine Harrison Anna Allport: staa01@scrchs.com

+Catherine Harrison: stch03@scrchs.com

+Chair of governors David Conlon

+Safeguarding link governor Geraldine Cockcroft

+Local authority designated officer (LADO) for allegations against professionals Louise Hurst 0300 3030350

+Louise.hurst@rochdale.gov.uk

+Education safeguarding Hayley Reynolds 01706 925350

+officer Hayley.Reynolds@rochdale.gov.uk

+EHASH Multi agency complex early help and safeguarding hub 0300 303 0440

+Out of Hours 0300 303 8875

+LA Prevent officer Muhammad Abdulaleem 01706 926437 muhammad.abdulaleem@rochdale.gov.uk

+Headteacher for the virtual school Christopher Tyler 01706 925209

+christopher.tyler@rochdale.gov.uk

+Attendance & Safeguarding Officer (EWO's) Katie Digiorgi 01706 925139

+Katie.Digiorgi@Rochdale.gov.uk

+Worried About a Child?
-2. Legislation and statutory guidance

-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022), Working Together to Safeguard Children (2018), and the Governance Handbook.
+All reports or enquiries concerning the welfare or safety of a child must go straight to EHASH on 0300 303 0440 as the first port of call.
+This applies to reports from council staff, the public, partners and outside agencies.
+All referrals are then to be sent to ehash@rochdale.gov.uk If a child is in immediate danger of being harmed, or if a child is home alone, the police should be called on 999.
+1. Underpinning legislation and statutory guidance This policy is based on the Department for Education's statutory guidance, Keeping children safe in education 2023 (publishing.service.gov.uk), Working Together to Safeguard Children (2018), and the Governance Handbook.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners via Rochdale Borough Safeguarding Children Partnership (RBSCP).
+Local safeguarding partners, are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
+They are responsible for child protection policy, procedure and guidance at a local level.
+The local safeguarding arrangements are led by three statutory safeguarding partners:

+- the local authority

+- o the integrated care board (ICB, previously clinical commissioning group or 'CCG')

+- o the police.
-In line with RBSCP requirements, we adhere to Greater Manchester multi-agency safeguarding procedures Welcome (proceduresonline.com) and the Rochdale Children's Needs and Responses Framework Rochdale Safeguarding Partnership Board - Children's Needs & Response Framework

-This policy is also based on the following legislation:
+In line with RBSCP requirements, we adhere to Greater Manchester multi-agency safeguarding procedures Welcome (proceduresonline.com) and the Rochdale Children's Needs and Responses Framework Rochdale Safeguarding Partnership Board - Children's Needs & Response Framework This policy is also based on the following legislation: